ilanasufrin/material-design-lite/docs/getting-started.md

 `material-design-lite` package uses to register all of the individual components to their names used within `data-mdl-auto-init`.
 Each component can be used as a standalone package, and can be mixed and matched at will.
-This allows for custom builds requiring the minimum possible amount of CSS/JS code necessary.
+This allows for custom builds requiring the minimum possible amount of CSS/JS code.
 It also means that MDLv2 works extremely well with module loading systems and modern front-end toolchains.

 ### Adding the business logic